ASP-WAF/FireWall/README.md

 More information and samples can be found at the online [UserAgentDBStore]( https://firewallapi.asp-waf.com/?topic=html/M-Microsoft.Extensions.DependencyInjection.FireWallBuilderExtensions.UseUserAgentDBStore--1_1.htm) documentation

+## Remote Desktop
+You can observe the firewall's recomedation in real-time by using the open source project [asp-waf desktop](https://www.asp-waf.com/abuse).
+The desk top will allo you to monitor, perform quick actions as well as generate abuse reports that can be send to internet service providers.
+The best ios that you can alter the desktop to fit your needs as it is open source.
+You can get the .NET 5.0 PRISM WPF by [downloading the source here](https://github.com/PeterPann23/FireWallDesktop)

 ### LICENSE
 You can try the firewall using the trial keys or register your own version today go and get your own license at https://www.asp-waf.com and register your copy today.